usnistgov/OSCAL/CONTRIBUTING.md

 ## Communications mechanisms

-Point to mailing lists and other OSCAL-related communications mechanisms.
+There are two mailing lists for the project:
+ * *oscal-dev@nist.gov* for communication among parties interested in contributing to the development of OSCAL or exchanging ideas.
+Subscribe by visiting https://email.nist.gov/mailman/listinfo/oscal-dev.
+ * *oscal-updates@nist.gov* for low-frequency updates on the status of the OSCAL project.
+To subscribe, visit https://email.nist.gov/mailman/listinfo/oscal-updates.

 ## Setup instructions

-All deliverables will be posted to the OSCAL GitHub repository.
-The repository also contains README files that explain what’s on the repository, how to use it, how the repository is organized, etc.
+As the OSCAL project matures, instructions will be posted here for how to get the latest OSCAL files from the GitHub repository, set up your environment for OSCAL development/testing, etc. At this time, instructions are limited to README files in the repository that explain what’s on the repository, how the repository is organized, etc.

-Point to instructions on how to get the latest files, set up your environment for OSCAL development/testing, etc.

-## Expectations on contributors

-Define/describe any expectations on contributors, such as rules of behavior, naming conventions, and coding style conventions.